gabeoh/CarND-P10-ModelPredictiveControl/writeup_report.md

 ### Preprocessing Vehicle States and Waypoints
-Both vehicle states and waypoints are transformed from the global map perspective to the vehicle perspective.
-This makes the position of vehicle to be the origin (0, 0) with 0 angle.
-The speed of the vehicle remains identical through the transform.
+Both vehicle states and waypoints are transformed from the global map perspective to the vehicle perspective prior to be passed to the MPC optimizations.
+This makes the position of the vehicle as the origin (0, 0) and the vehicle moving direction as the reference angle (psi = 0).
+The speed of the vehicle remains unchanged through the transform.

 The waypoint transformation was a bit more complicated.
 It was achieved by computing the distance between the points and vehicle, and the relative